The Troubled Spirit

-"The Troubled Spirit" is the 22nd episode of the first season of Space: 1999.
+"The Troubled Spirit" is the eighth episode of the first season of Space: 1999.
 The screenplay was written by Johnny Byrne; the director was Ray Austin.
 The final shooting script is dated 11 November 1974.
 Live-action filming took place Wednesday 20 November 1974 through Wednesday 4 December 1974.
+The episode was first broadcast on 27 December 1975 on Yorkshire Television.

 Plot

 Alphan botanists led by Dr Dan Mateo conduct an experiment to further Mateo's aim of establishing communication between plants and humans.
 Mateo has discovered that plant life emits electrical waves comparable to human brainwaves.
 He hopes to isolate the waves in his mind, amplify them using the group's mental power, and project them at plants nearby.
 Linked by electrodes to a transmitter, the botanists hold hands around a table and Mateo slips into a trance.

 Mateo's superior Dr Warren, who had warned Mateo about the dangers of the experiment, arrives and halts the proceedings.
 As the circle is broken, Mateo collapses in agony, the lights dim, and a freezing wind blows.
 Mateo is taken to Medical, where Dr Russell notes that he is unusually sensitive to psychic phenomena.
 Laura Adams, Mateo's girlfriend, is furious that Warren's interference could have killed Mateo.

 Russell feels a chilling breeze and sees a humanoid figure with a deformed face and hand.
 A security sweep finds no one else in the area except Mateo, who is under sedation.
 Concluding that Russell had a psychic episode linked to Mateo's experiment, Koenig officially cancels his project.

 After being discharged, Mateo experiences several mysterious incidents: sounds of footsteps in empty corridors, doors anticipating his commlock instructions, and a sourceless shadow stalking him.
 Livid to find Warren dismantling his transmitter, he threatens the doctor's life.
 He then flees when he sees his own hand briefly transform into a withered claw.
 The wind returns and Warren is murdered by a figure hiding among the plants.